libraries-fi/ansible_doppelgaenger/README.md

 Usage
 -------------
 Symlink playbooks like "ln -s /path/to/playbooks playbooks".
+Additionally, if you are using Ansible v2.4 then also make symlinks "ln -s playbooks/group_vars group_vars" and "ln -s playbooks/host_vars host_vars".
 Vagrant is ready to run, see a list of configured boxes with "vagrant status".
 IPs will be assigned on first run (in ip_mapping.json).

 Optionally generate a hosts file with "./inventory.rb --hosts".
 If using this, keep hosts.base up to date.